-The EMBL Archive is the custodian of the Laboratory’s history.
-It preserves and shares archival holdings from across the Laboratory’s sites and activities in analogue and digital formats.
-As a whole, these holdings seek to capture the history of EMBL and European molecular biology, and the stories of those involved in the Laboratory’s ongoing scientific and institutional work.
+Welcome to the EMBL Archive, the custodian of the Laboratory’s heritage.
+The EMBL Archive captures, preserves and shares records and archival material from across the EMBL’s sites and activities, in analogue and digital formats.
+As a whole, these holdings bear witness to the Laboratory’s scientific research and institutional activities, and to the history of European molecular biology.

 Vision for and mission of the EMBL Archive